kitconcept/volto-light-theme/docs/reference/helpers.md

 ## `DndSortableList`

-The successor of Volto's `DragDropList`, using `dnd-kit` library.
+`DndSortableList is the successor of Volto's `DragDropList`, using the `dnd-kit` library.

-Given a `items` array of objects, and a children render prop function, it allows you to reorder them using drag and drop.
+Given an array of objects as `items`, and a `children` render prop function, you can drag and drop the items to reorder them.

-It has the following props:
+It has the following props.

 ```ts
 interface DndSortableListProps {